sisams/MPO624-2020/README.md

   1. https://github.com/MPOcanes/MPO624-2020/blob/master/INSTALL_JUPYTER_UNIDATA.md

 ## Hypothes.is for our communications over literature and other Web content
-  * Click [here](http://hypothes.is).
+  * Click [here](http://hypothes.is) to begin.
 Learn what it is, and create an account.
 Install their Chrome browser plugin.
-Make a visible comment on some Web page.
-If you wish, learn about how to make private rather than public comment channels, and invite the instructor to join your class-related channel.
+To test it, make a visible comment on some Web page.
+If you wish, learn about how to make private rather than public comment channels (Groups), and invite the instructor to join your class-related Group.

 ## Optional other installs